awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-security-delegated.md

 1. Choose **Execute automation**\.

-1. Choose the custom Automation document you created earlier in this topic\.
+1. Choose the custom runbook you created earlier in this topic\.

 1. In the **Document details** section, verify that **Document version** is set to **1 \(Default\)**\.